Shannon Miller

 Shannon Lee Miller (born March 10, 1977) is an American former artistic gymnast.
-She was the 1993 and 1994 world all-around champion, the 1996 Olympic balance beam champion, the 1995 Pan American Games all-around champion, and a member of the gold medal-winning Magnificent Seven team at the 1996 Olympics.
+She was the 1993 and 1994 world all-around champion, the 1992 Summer Olympics all-around silver medallist, the 1996 Olympic balance beam champion, the 1995 Pan American Games all-around champion, and a member of the gold medal-winning Magnificent Seven team at the 1996 Olympics.

-Along with Simone Biles, Miller is the most decorated U.S. female gymnast in Olympics history, with a total of seven medals.
-With a combined total of 16 World Championships and Olympic medals between 1991 and 1996, she is the second-most decorated American gymnast, male or female, after Biles.
+Miller is the second most decorated U.S. gymnast in Olympics history, with a total of seven medals, surpassed only by Simone Biles in 2024.
+With a combined total of 16 World Championships and Olympic medals between 1991 and 1996, she is the second-most decorated American gymnast, male or female.
 She was also the most successful American athlete at the 1992 Olympics, winning five medals.

 Early life

 Miller was born in Rolla, Missouri, but she and her family moved to Edmond, Oklahoma, when she was six months old.
-She began gymnastics when she was five and traveled to Moscow with her mother at the age of nine to participate in a gymnastics camp.
+She began gymnastics when she was five and travelled to Moscow with her mother at the age of nine to participate in a gymnastics camp.

 As a teenager, Miller attended Edmond North High School, working with a flexible program that accommodated her training, travel and competition schedule.

 Miller's mother was a bank vice president, and her father was a professor at the University of Central Oklahoma.

 Gymnastics career

 1989–1991

 For most of her career, Miller was coached by Steve Nunno and Peggy Liddick, who went on to become the national coach of the Australian women's gymnastics team.

 As a 12-year-old, she finished third at the 1989 Olympic Festival, a competition designed to showcase up-and-coming talent.

-She traveled to Europe in 1990 and 1991 for international meets and scored perfect 10s on the balance beam at the Swiss Cup and the Arthur Gander Memorial.
+She travelled to Europe in 1990 and 1991 for international meets and scored perfect 10s on the balance beam at the Swiss Cup and the Arthur Gander Memorial.
 At the 1991 Gander Memorial, she won the all-around with the highest total score ever recorded by an American woman under the traditional 10.0 scale: a 39.875.
-(Kim Zmeskal earned the same total at the 1990 USA vs. USSR Challenge.)

 At her first World Championships in 1991 in Indianapolis, Miller won two silver medals: one on the uneven bars (where she tied with Soviet gymnast Tatiana Gutsu) and one in the team competition.
 She placed second to Soviet Svetlana Boginskaya during the compulsory portion of the competition.